vishallb/VishallB/README.md

 - **Excel**: I am proficient in using Excel for data analysis, including pivot tables, data validation, conditional formatting, and charting.

-- **Power BI**: I have experience using Power BI to create interactive dashboards and reports that visualize complex data in an easy-to-understand format.
+- **Tableau**: I have experience using Tableau to create interactive dashboards and reports that visualize complex data in an easy-to-understand format.

 ## Interests